hung60129/ChROseq_2.0/README.md

 To generate genome tracks for your project,

 ### Other tools
 You can consider using tools such as `DeepTool` to visualize signal distribution.
-See an example from [my study]() - Supplementary figure 1.
+See an example from [here]() - Supplementary figure 1.

 ## 5. TRE type classification